 A short biography of Christian Riechers, author of the following text, can be found in our translation of his obituary for Amadeo Bordiga.
-We present to you here for the first time in English, Riechers’ critique of Jacques Camatte and his journal Invariance.
+This is Riechers’ critique of Jacques Camatte and his journal Invariance.
 For further reading on the topic, refer also to the International Communist Party’s “Clarification regarding some ‘Surpassers of Marxism’“, published in Programme Communiste.

 This two-part work appeared in issues 1 and 3 of L’Internazionalista in 1975.
 The small publication that appeared in Milan that year, the organ of an “autonomous internationalist communist group”, barely reached n.
 14 in April 1991, with which it ended.

 A number of comrades who at different times had left il programma comunista were part of it: There were comrades from the Milan split of 1962, comrades who had been part of the Milan split of 1964 and then broke away from those who had started to publish La Rivoluzione Comunista, and finally scattered comrades like Christian Riechers, Giancarlo Tacchi and a couple of people from Bologna who had left il programma comunista in 1973.

 The author of this article is Christian Riechers, a German scholar who had met, in the sixties, Amadeo Bordiga and Bruno Maffi although he has never been a militant in the Internationalist Communist Party.